awsdocs/amazon-eks-user-guide/doc_source/pod-execution-role.md

 ## Check for a correctly configured existing pod execution role<a name="check-pod-execution-role"></a>

 You can use the following procedure to check and see if your account already has a correctly configured Amazon EKS pod execution role\.
 To avoid a confused deputy security problem, it's important that the role restricts access based on `SourceArn`\.
-You can modify the execution role as needed to include support for Fargate profiles on other clusters\.<a name="procedure_check_worker_node_role"></a>
+You can modify the execution role as needed to include support for Fargate profiles on other clusters\.

 **To check for an Amazon EKS pod execution role in the IAM console**